Tag: literacy

 For the full article, use this link to the Vancouver Sun, or open this PDF version stored on our website.

-• Gitsegukla library installed
+• Gitsegukla library installed, despite COVID-19 limits

 After a long drive from Prince George, the installation team arrived in Gitsegukla at 2:45pm on a Tuesday, ready to install a library for the school and community.